How to Fix 500 Internal Server Error on WordPress

 Alternatively, you can also create a separate error log file and generate entries through the .htaccess file.

 In case you’ve backed up WordPress when it was functional, restoring the backup is also an option.
 All you need to do is remove all your recent site files, and re-upload the backup to your site.
-You can also restore your site with a database backup.

 However, if you are not a fan of restoring WordPress backups manually, you can use a plugin.
 It won’t be much help if your site is not functional, of course, but it can surely help avoid similar issues in the future.

 To create and restore a backup through the All-in-One WP Migration plugin, follow these steps:

 - Install and activate the plugin from the Plugin section.

 - Then select the Backups tab.

 - Choose Generate a new backup to export your files.
 Once the process is done, Download the exported files.

 - Now, to restore a backup, you will need to delete your current website and install a new WordPress site and the All-in-One WP Migration plugin.

 - Then, select the Import feature, and upload the backup stored on your computer and proceed with the restoration.